arceldizon28/body-fat-percentage-predictor/README.md

 # body-fat-percentage-predictor
 Body Fat percentage predictor using linear regression gradient descent with feature engineering.
 This is a revision of my last academic project I did in university.
 The previous project (not uploaded to github, will do soon) used a lasso regression gradient descent to train the models and reduce the number of features.
-This revision uses a linear regression gradient descent instead and I reduced the features via feature engineering.
+This revision uses a linear regression batch gradient descent instead and I reduced the features via feature engineering.
 Both projects did not utilize libraries for machine learning.
 I built them from scratch.
 Another approach I did in another python notebook is by Ordinary Least Squares: by scratch and by using sklearn.
 Using OLS however yielded a higher cost than the gradient descent.
+- pending tasks to do at the bottom

 ## Data cleaning and preprocessing
 - visualized each features
 - removed outliers with winsorization in varying percentiles. as much as possible, i did not want to drop data since there are only ~250 data

 ### Age has no outliers
 ![image](https://github.com/arceldizon28/body-fat-percentage-predictor/assets/148745972/374dda18-361e-4d7a-8c8b-721be186e2cf)